-The higher rates of stamp duty for additional dwellings purchased by individuals and for first and subsequent dwellings purchased by non-natural persons have applied since 1 April 2016 and are levied on any acquisition that is referred to in the legislation as a ‘higher rates transaction’, which is broadly as follows:
+The higher rates of stamp duty for additional dwellings purchased by individuals and for first and subsequent dwellings purchased by non-natural persons have applied since 1 April 2016.
+They are levied on any acquisition that is referred to in the legislation as a ‘higher rates transaction’, which is broadly as follows:

 - the first and subsequent purchases of dwellings by persons who are not individuals except where the 15% (or 17% for non-UK residents) rate under Sch 4A already applies